URV-cheminformatics/PDB-CAT/README.md

 ```

 ### Choose to use mutation filter
-Mutation = True to use the mutation filter
-    It is useful in case you are using the same protein dataset of structures
+Mutation = True (useful in case you are using the same protein dataset of structures)

-Mutation = False
-    It is useful in case your are working with different proteins
+Mutation = False (useful in case your are working with different proteins)

 ## Blacklist